-Examples of when it might be used: When the module mark counts towards and Awa When the assessment is the only form of assess for a module worth over 30 credits.
-When the assessment provides opportunities for students to conduct independent work and/or develop original ideas (e.g. dissertation). ment --- ------
+Examples of when it might be used: When the module mark counts towards and Award.
+When the assessment is the only form of assessment for a module worth over 30 credits.
+When the assessment provides opportunities for students to conduct independent work and/or develop original ideas (e.g. dissertation). -- --